Dog Breed Facts and Information About the Miniature Pinscher

-The Miniature Pinscher or Min Pin is a type of Toy Breed, which originated in Germany from a mix of dog breeds like the German Pinschers, Dachshunds, and Italian Greyhounds.
-Although these Toy Dogs are often thought to be simply Mini Doberman Pinschers, that's actually in fact false.
-Miniature Pinschers and Doberman Pinschers are however both heavily related to German Pinschers, so these two native German canines still bare close bloodlines and ancestry to one another.
+The Miniature Pinscher, or Min Pin, is a type of Toy Breed that originated in Germany from a mix of the German Pinscher, Dachshund, and Italian Greyhound dog breeds.
+Toy Dogs are often thought to be simply a miniature version of Doberman Pinschers, but that's actually false.
+However, Miniature Pinschers and Doberman Pinschers are both heavily related to German Pinschers, so these two native German canines still bare close bloodlines and ancestry to one another.

 The first recording of Minpins in history is believingly from a painting in Paris, France that is dated back to the year of 1640.
 The more modern versions of the Miniature Pinscher were actually developed not until a bit later in history, roughly around the 1800's in Germany.
 It wasn't until 1870 though that the energetic Min Pins were truly recognized by Germany as an official purebred dog breed.

 Then, in 1929 Mini Pinschers made their way as an acknowledged purebred dog breed in the United States and the Miniature Pinscher Club of America was first formed.
 Today, Miniature Pinschers are still a common well known dog breed that is relatively popular in the United States and parts of Europe, but more recently the Minpin dog has become especially favorable in much of Great Britain.

 Personality, Dog Training, Care, and Guard Dog Abilities